Ernyoke/certified-aws-solutions-architect-professional/03-storage/ebs.md

     - For more performance we can pay extra cost for up to 16000 IOPS or 1000 MiB/s throughput
 - **Provisioned IOPS SSD (IO1/2)**:
     - There are 3 types of provisioned IOPS storage options: IO1 and its successor IO2 and IO2 BlockExpress (currently in preview)
-    - Fir this storage category the IOPS value can be configured independently of the storage size
+    - For this storage category the IOPS value can be configured independently of the storage size
     - Provisioned IOPS storages are recommended for usage where consistent low latency and high throughput is required
-    - Max IOP per volume is 64000 IOPS per volume and 1000 MB/s throughput, while with BlockExpress we can achieve 256000 IOPS per volume and 4000 MB/s throughput
+    - Max IOPS per volume is 64_000 IOPS per volume and 1000 MB/s throughput, while with BlockExpress we can achieve 256_000 IOPS per volume and 4000 MB/s throughput
     - Volume size ranges from 4 GB up to 16 GP for IO2/IO3 and up to 64 TiB for BlockExpress
     - We can allocate IOPS performance values independently of the size of the volume, there is a maximum IOPS value per size:
         - IO1 50 IOPS / GB MAX